Harry and Meghan, Kate and William, Charles and Diana. Names that instantly conjure a royal union.

 William and Catherine also followed their reception with a balcony kiss.
-But with Harry and Meghan marrying at Windsor Castle (a 45-minute drive from the Palace), those wishing to see a newlywed lip-lock will have to wait – and hope – until the May 19 nuptials.
+But with Harry and Meghan marrying at Windsor Castle (a 45-minute drive from the Palace), the couple chose to have their first public kiss as husband and wife on the steps of St. George’s Chapel.

-The couple will not serve the traditional fruitcake
+The couple did not serve a traditional fruitcake

 Royal wedding cakes have traditionally been fruitcakes, a slice of which is mailed out to invited guests following the event.